 Unless you play a huge amount, the RTP will not really affect the outcome of these games or reflect what you do or don’t get back.
 It’s just an overall idea of how generous (or not) the game is.

 In bingo, the RTP is representative of the money that the site takes per game.
-On average you can expect around a 75% RTP, meaning that they take 25% of each game as their profit margin.
+On average you can expect around a 75% RTP, meaning that they take 25% of each game as their overall net win.
 As a player it’s always best find the bingo sites that offers the highest RTP, as this means that more money is going back to the players and less is going to the bingo site.